 Welcome to the website of the SKGZ.
 The abbreviation SKGZ stands for Dutch Foundation for Health Insurances Complaints and Disputes.
 The SKGZ is an impartial organisation that provides insurance consumers with general information about health insurances and helps them to achieve a quick, low-cost and out of court solution for any problem they have with their health insurer.
 The SKGZ is acknowledged as an ADR (Alternative Dispute Resolution) instance by both the Dutch Government and the European Commission, in accordance with the European Directive on consumer affairs.
 This implies that the SKGZ is independent and satisfies national and European quality requirements.
-Further on, you will be provided with information about the SKGZ and its procedures, but first something about the Dutch health care system.
+Further on you will be provided with information about the Dutch health care system and the SKGZ and its procedures.

 The Dutch health care system

 The Dutch health care system consists of three tiers.
 Long term care is provided for on the basis of the Wet langdurige zorg (Long term Care Act), by the so-called zorgkantoren.
 This is the first tier.

 Since 2006, Dutch residents and non-residents who work in the Netherlands are obliged to take out a health insurance based on the Zorgverzekeringswet (Health Insurance Act).
 These health insurances form the second tier.